Historical Background

 Sharpening the Focus

-Critical Assessments
+Deeper Assessments

 Real Devices vs Theory

-After XOR'ing, the mean is guaranteed over the long run to fit theoretical expectation.
+After XOR’ing, the mean is guaranteed over the long run to fit theoretical expectation.
 The trial variances remain biased, however.
 The biases are small (about 1 part in 10,000) and generally stable on long timescales.
-We treat them as real albeit tiny biases that need to be corrected by normalization for rigorous analysis.
+We treat them as real, albeit tiny biases that need to be corrected by normalization for rigorous analysis.
 They are corrected by converting the trialsums for each individual egg to standard normal variables (z-scores), based on the emprirical standard deviations.

-Analysis of the Event-based Experiment
+Deeper Analysis of the Event-based Experiment